Good Practice in Supporting the Voice of the Child

 - Support: to be provided with support in their own right as well as a member of their family;

-- Listening to the child's wishes and feelings - about their situation now as well as plans and hopes for the future;
+- Listening to the child/young person's wishes and feelings - about their situation now as well as plans and hopes for the future;

-- Providing children with honest and accurate information about the current situation, as seen by practitioners, and future possible actions and interventions;
+- Providing children/young people with honest and accurate information about the current situation, as seen by practitioners, and future possible actions and interventions;

-- Involving the child in key decision-making processes;
+- Involving the child/young person in key decision-making processes;

-- Providing appropriate information to the child about his or her right to protection and assistance;
+- Providing appropriate information to the child/young person about their right to protection and assistance;

-- Inviting children to make recommendations about the services and assistance they need and/or are available to them;
+- Inviting children/young people to make recommendations about the services and assistance they need and/or are available to them;

-- Ensuring children have access to independent advice and support (for example, through advocates or children's rights officers) to be able to express their views and influence decision-making;
+- Ensuring children/young people have access to independent advice and support (for example, through advocates or children's rights officers) to be able to express their views and influence decision-making;

-Even initial discussions with children should be conducted in a way that minimises any distress to them and maximises the likelihood that they will feel enabled and supported in sharing their own information with the practitioners.
-Children may need time and more than one opportunity in order to develop sufficient trust to communicate any concerns they may have, especially if they have a communication impairment, learning disabilities, are very young or are experiencing mental health problems.
+Even initial discussions with children/young people should be conducted in a way that minimises any distress to them and maximises the likelihood that they will feel enabled and supported in sharing their own information with the practitioners.
+Children/young people may need time and more than one opportunity in order to develop sufficient trust to communicate any concerns they may have, especially if they have a communication impairment, learning disabilities, are very young or are experiencing mental health problems.

 Practitioners are encouraged to: